15 Ways to Use Kitchen Scraps and Leftovers

 You can instantly elevate any dessert with fresh chocolate curls made using extra blocks of chocolate.
 For longer curls, melt the chocolate, then pour it onto a flat, smooth surface and spread it to a thin, even thickness.
 Once cool, slowly scrape the chocolate up with a bench scraper.

 Rather than discarding stale bread, turn it into croutons or breadcrumbs with the simple work of a sharp, serrated knife or food processor.

 Use eggshells as pots to start seeds (plus, coffee-stirrer tags to keep track of them).
 Plant seeds according to package instructions, and nestle planters in an egg carton on a sunny windowsill, where they can be watered easily.
 The first leaves to sprout will be the cotyledons or seed leaves, which supply nutrients to the young plant until the first true leaves (resembling those of the parent plant) appear.
 When plants have grown to about three inches and have at least two sets of true leaves, they are ready to be transplanted to the garden.

-When your recipe calls for a tablespoon or two, the rest often goes to waste.
-To save the rest: Carefully open both ends of the can with a can opener.
-Remove one metal end, and discard it.
-Leave the other in place.
-Wrap the entire can in plastic wrap, and freeze overnight.
+When your recipe calls for just a small amount of tomato paste, the rest of the can may go to waste.
+Instead, open both ends of the can with a can opener.
+Remove one metal end and discard it.
+Wrap the entire can in plastic wrap and freeze overnight.
 The next day, use the metal end to push the frozen paste out the open end.
-Discard can, tightly rewrap unused portion, and store in freezer up to three months, slicing off just as much as you need each time you cook.
+Discard the can, tightly rewrap the unused portion, and store it in freezer for up to three months, slicing off just as much as you need each time you cook.

 The next time you bake a cake, don't toss the trimmings into the trash.
-Instead, keep them to use as building blocks for another dessert.
-We saved chocolate-cake scraps and layered them with whipped cream and fresh raspberries for a quick and easy trifle.
+Instead, keep them to use as building blocks for another dessert, such as a trifle layered with whipped cream and fresh raspberries.
 Freeze cake morsels in an airtight container for up to one month.